-CinéDOC-Tbilisi is the only international documentary film festival of the Caucasus region.
-The festival’s first five editions took place in 2013, 2014, 2015, 2016 and 2017.
-The sixth edition of the festival will take place from 3-8 May 2018 in the cinemas Amirani, Kolga and Spartak located in the center of Tbilisi.
-Additional venues of the festival are Backstage76 and Goethe Institute.
+CinéDOC-Tbilisi is the main international documentary film festival of the Caucasus region.
+The festival’s first six editions took place from 2013 to 2018.
+The seventh edition of the festival will take place from 8-13 May 2019 in the cinemas Amirani and Cinema House.

 CinéDOC-Tbilisi is the first film festival in Georgia to be supported by the Creative Europe Programme of the European Union and is followed by a year-long screening tour in all regions of Georgia, in the framework of CinéDOC-On Tour.

 The audience attending CinéDOC-Tbilisi screenings has the chance to view a variety of documentary films with a unique directing vision, an original visual style, sympathetic protagonists and powerful stories.
 The film screenings are followed by Q&A sessions and debates with the invited filmmakers, master classes with renowned film professionals, open sessions with international guests.

 In 2016 we have introduced a new competition section: CivilDOC.
 Films selected for this section deal with human rights and social rights and we also organize a pitching forum (Civil Pitch) for Georgian NGOs to present the projects they work on to Georgian documentary filmmakers.

 The festival also presents local and regional productions in the competitive section “Focus Caucasus” with documentaries selected from the following countries: Georgia, Armenia, Azerbaijan, Russia, Turkey.